Sun Yat-sen Mausoleum

 The Fu Zi Miao was originally built in 1034, during the Song Dynasty.
 It was a place to worship and consecrate Confucius, the great ancient Chinese philosopher and teacher.
 The temple has suffered repeated damage and has been rebuilt several times over the centuries.

 Today, visitors will find shops, snack bars, restaurants and tea cafés in the area around the site, which are designed in the architectural style of the Ming and Qing dynasties.
-This area is open to the public for free.
+This area is open to the public.

 Qinhuai River was the cradle of culture in ancient Nanjing, when the city was known as Jinling.
 Nanjing’s “mother river” is sometimes known as “five-kilometre Qinhuai”.
 Along the banks, visitors can enjoy gardens, temples and a glimpse of local daily life, customs and habits.